-TikTok filing lawsuit against Trump administration to fight impending ban
+TikTok sues Trump administration to fight impending ban

-It said it plans to file the suit later Monday in federal court in the Central District of California.
+It filed the suit Monday in federal court in the Central District of California.
 The Justice Department declined to comment.

 The lawsuit is the latest escalation in a long-running string of events that will likely end in the popular social media app either being banned or sold to an American company.
 The Trump administration has long alleged TikTok may pose a national security threat, in large part due to its Chinese ownership.